-Founded in 1824 as the first school of medicine in the southeastern U.S., the Medical University of South Carolina (MUSC) is now the core of the state’s largest medical complex and the largest employer in the metropolitan Charleston area with more than 11,000 employees.
+Founded in 1824 as the first school of medicine in the southeastern U.S., the Medical University of South Carolina (MUSC) is now the core of the state’s largest medical complex and the largest employer in the metropolitan Charleston area with nearly 13,000 employees.
 A freestanding academic health center, MUSC is the only tertiary/quaternary care referral center in South Carolina for a statewide population of about 4.7 million people.

 MUSC is a state-assisted institution.
 The South Carolina General Assembly and Governor appoint the Board of Trustees, who appoint the President.
 The Vice President for Academic Affairs serves as Provost and Chief Academic Officer.
 The Dean of the College of Medicine serves as Vice President for Medical Affairs.
 The Chief Executive Officer of the Medical Center serves as Vice President for Clinical Operations.
 These dual appointments ensure that strategic planning, implementation and oversight are closely and continuously coordinated to provide excellent education, research and patient care in a first-rate academic health center.
 Although MUSC is a public institution, it receives less than 7% of its total annual budget from the State of South Carolina.
 The majority of financial resources are generated through patient care fees, tuition, federal grants and contracts, and private contributions.